-- RELOAD on all databases and tables. - CREATE, INSERT, and DROP on the tables mysql.ibbackup_binlog_marker, mysql.backup_progress, and mysql.backup_history, and also SELECT on mysql.backup_history. - SUPER, used to optimize locking and minimize disruption to database processing.
+- RELOAD on all databases and tables. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.ibbackup\binlog\marker, mysql.backup\progress, and mysql.backup\history, and also SELECT on mysql.backup\history. - SUPER, used to optimize locking and minimize disruption to database processing.
 This privilege is only needed to back up MySQL 5.5 and higher servers. - CREATE TEMPORARY TABLES for the mysql database.
 This privilege is only needed to back up MySQL 5.5 and higher servers. - REPLICATION CLIENT, to retrieve the binlog position, which is stored with the backup.

-To set these privileges for a MySQL user (dba in this example) connecting from localhost, issue statements like the following from the mysql client program:
+To set these privileges for a MySQL user (mysqlbackup in this example) connecting from localhost, issue statements like the following from the mysql client program:

-''' $ mysql -u root mysql> GRANT RELOAD ON .
-TO 'dba'@'localhost'; mysql> GRANT CREATE, INSERT, DROP ON mysql.ibbackup_binlog_marker TO 'dba'@'localhost'; mysql> GRANT CREATE, INSERT, DROP ON mysql.backup_progress TO 'dba'@'localhost'; mysql> GRANT CREATE, INSERT, SELECT, DROP ON mysql.backup_history TO 'dba'@'localhost'; mysql> GRANT REPLICATION CLIENT ON .
-TO 'dba'@'localhost'; mysql> GRANT SUPER ON .
-TO 'dba'@'localhost'; mysql> GRANT CREATE TEMPORARY TABLES ON mysql.
-TO 'dba'@'localhost'; mysql> FLUSH PRIVILEGES; '''
+''' GRANT RELOAD ON .
+TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, UPDATE ON mysql.backup_progress TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, SELECT, DROP, UPDATE ON mysql.backup_history TO 'mysqlbackup'@'localhost'; GRANT REPLICATION CLIENT ON .
+TO 'mysqlbackup'@'localhost'; GRANT SUPER ON .
+TO 'mysqlbackup'@'localhost'; FLUSH PRIVILEGES; '''